intimanjunath/ApachBeam-Data-Engineering/README.md

 ## Assignment 2: NYC Airbnb Open Data - Auto EDA with Sweetviz
+b) Assignment 2 - Auto EDA with your favorite tool
 ### Overview

 This project explores the **New York City Airbnb Open Data** using the **Sweetviz** library for an automated Exploratory Data Analysis (AutoEDA).
 Sweetviz provides a highly visual and detailed report, making it easy to understand the dataset at a glance.